Missing teeth can make it difficult to chew and smile comfortably, which can dramatically impact your quality of life.

 Bridges Can Be Cared for Just Like Natural Teeth

 Although the materials used to create bridges are not susceptible to decay and infection like natural teeth, you will still need to practice good oral hygiene and attend regular dental check-ups at our Nashville practice.

 You should also avoid bad habits that could damage your restoration, such as chewing on ice or opening packages with your teeth.
 If your bridge requires any special tools, such as a floss threader, we can provide instructions for you.

 A dental bridge is used to literally bridge the gap between one or more missing teeth.
 Bridges can be supported by adjacent crowns or dental implants, which offer more support and durability.

-Receiving an implant-supported bridge is somewhat similar to a traditional or fixed bridge, but the treatment process takes longer since you will need to undergo surgery and a healing period.
+Receiving an implant-supported bridge at our Nashville practice is somewhat similar to a traditional or fixed bridge, but the treatment process takes longer since you will need to undergo surgery and a healing period.
 The titanium posts typically require three to six months to fuse with your jawbone, which is an important step for long-lasting results.
 Once this phase is complete, your doctor can take impressions of your teeth and have your bridge created to match the shade of your other teeth and your natural bite.
 The bridge will then be attached to the top of the implant posts.